Georgia Diminished Value Claims

 03

-Georgia allows diminished value claims under your own insurance policy and also recognizes diminished value under optional uninsured or underinsured motorist coverage.
+Georgia is unusual: it allows diminished value claims under your own policy, and also recognizes diminished value under optional uninsured or underinsured motorist coverage.

 04